Farmer-Eds-Shed/Vintage-Club/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab.
-  - Chooose Pages from left-hand menu.
+  - Choose Pages from left-hand menu.
   - From the source section drop-down menu, select deploy from a branch.
   - From the branch section drop-down menu, select main and save.
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.